maevecrossan/peaceful-path/README.md

 ##### Lighthouse
 I used Lighthouse in devtools to test my website on both mobiles and desktop.
-Below is the results for desktop:
+Below are the results for desktop:

 <img src="docs/screenshots/lighthouse-homepage-desktop.png" alt="a screenshot of lightouse results for the homepage (desktop)" width="500px">